TheOtherRolesAU/TheOtherRoles/README.md

   <summary>Click to show the Changelog</summary>

 **Version 2.3.0**
+- We added new player colors
+- Thanks to [Drakoni](https://twitter.com/Drakoni13) the Trickster box now has a vent animation
 - Freeplay is now working again
 - Lovers: Fixed a bug where ImpLovers would hardly spawn
 - Added the option to hide the name of players with an unknown role